nhuvan/nhuvan.github.io/_pages/home.md

 ---

 ### past announcements:

++ <span style="color:red">10/2023:</span> 1 paper on non-English LLM accepted at EMNLP 2023.
+A collaboration work with researchers at the WASP Media & Language Arena and the DopikAI lab.<br/>

++ <span style="color:red">7/2023:</span> 1 paper accepted at CBMI 2023.<br/>

 + <span style="color:red">01/2023:</span> We have 3 PhD positions and 3 internship positions in Machine Learning.
 Please contact us for more information<br/>